A minimal-variable symplectic integrator on spheres: Examples

 We consider three different discrete approximations: the discrete Moser--Veslov algorithm~\cite{MoVe1991}, the classical midpoint method~\eqref{eq:implicit_midpoint}, and the spherical midpoint method~\eqref{eq:area_midpoint}.
 All these methods exactly preserve the Hamiltonian~\eqref{eq:Ham_symrb}, so each discrete trajectory lies on a single trajectory of the continuous system: if $\w_0,\w_1,\w_2,\ldots$ is a discrete trajectory, and $\w(t)$ is the continuous trajectory that fulfils $\w(0) = \w_0$, then $\w_k\in \w(\RR)$.
 There are, however, phase errors: if $\w_0,\w_1,\w_2,\ldots$ is a discrete trajectory with time-step length $h$, and $\w(t)$ is the continuous trajectory that fulfils $\w(0) = \w_0$, then $e_k \coloneqq \abs{\w_k-\w(hk)} \neq 0$ (in general).
 The maximum error in the time interval $t\in [0,10]$ for the three methods, with initial data $\vect w_0 = (\cos(1.1),0,\sin(1.1))$ and various time-step lengths, is given in \autoref{fig_symrb_error_plot}.
 The spherical midpoint method produce errors about 400 times smaller than errors for the discrete Moser--Veselov algorithm, and about 30 times smaller than errors for the classical midpoint method.

 The discrete model of the free rigid body obtained by the spherical midpoint discretisation is \emph{discrete integrable} (c.f.~\cite{MoVe1991}), i.e., it is a symplectic mapping $S^2\to S^2$ with an invariant function (or, equivalently, it is a Poisson mapping $\RR^3\to \RR^3$ with two invariant functions that are in involution).
 An interesting future topic is to attempt to generalise this integrable mapping to higher dimensions, and to characterise its integrability in terms of Lax pairs.
-For the Moser--Veselov algorithm, such studies have led to a rich mathematical theory.~\todo[author=KM]{Cite the book about MV that Robert mentioned.}
+For the Moser--Veselov algorithm, such studies have led to a rich mathematical theory~\cite{DeLiTo1992}.